kosterra/giftrit-service/README.md

 $ heroku open
 ```

+When you navigate to relative url /api/helloworld you get an error
-This will give an error that there is no database table hello_world in the database.
+that there is no database table hello_world in the database.
 You can now connect to the database via PgAdmin and create this table.
 Credentials can be found in Heroku addons settings.

+After you have created the table and call the URL again, you will get some JSON results.